RocketCommunicationsInc/astro-uxds/_content/patterns/classification-markings.md

 ## Officially Required

-Information regarding what is officially required for classification markings of electronic applications can be found spread throughout the documents we gathered from clients and official online security resources.
-A list of the documents and materials we used to create this report can be found in the References section at the end of this report.
-As we mentioned above, the rules for classification markings are primarily focused on physical documents, but also apply to information in an electronic environment.
+As was mentioned above, the rules for classification markings are primarily focused on physical documents, but also apply to information in an electronic environment.
 To be more specific, electronic information should be marked with a banner line of overall classification, portion markings, and a classification authority block.
 When the information cannot be marked with all of these elements, a warning must be present to explain that the information cannot be used for derivative classification purposes and to provide a contact for any questions.

 ### Overall Classification - Banner Lines